 InfluxDB Enterprise clusters require an odd number of at least three meta nodes for high availability and redundancy.
 We typically recommend three meta nodes.
 If your servers have chronic communication or reliability issues, you can try adding nodes.

-See the Clustering in InfluxDB Enterprise for more on cluster architecture.
+See Clustering in InfluxDB Enterprise for more information about cluster architecture.

 License key or file